maubanel/p4v-unreal/ue5/README.md

 ![](../images/line3.png)

-Unreal integrates **Perforce** into their workflow but it is fairly bug ridden at the moment.
-We strongly encourage you not to use Unreal to sync, receive or submit changes.
-This should be done through P4V.
 If you have a project set up you just need to set-up your [Workspace](https://github.com/maubanel/p4v-unreal/blob/main/workspaces/README.md#user-content-workspaces-in-p4v) and you are ready to go.
-This guide is for swetting up Perforce for the first time use.
+This guide is for setting up Unreal for Perforce for the VERY first time use.
+Only one person on the team needs to do this.
+Everyone else will just press <kbd>Get Latest</kbd> to get all the work done here.

 <br>